soumith/torch-android/README.md

 You can use torch in your android apps.
 The relevant directories are
 * install/include - include directories
-* install/lib - static libs cross-compiled for armeabi-v7a
+* install/libs/$APP_ABI - static libs cross-compiled for your APP_ABI
 * install/share/lua - lua files

-Building Example
+Building Android Demo App
 ----------------
 1. Build Torch-Android atleast once using the steps above.
 2. [Optional] Connect your android phone in debugging mode,